 \section{Experimental apparatus}

-Since 2003, the $e^+e^-$ collider experiments such as {\it BABAR}, Belle, BESIII, and CLEO-c have played a crucial role in observing new hadronic states.
-As typical $B$ meson factories, the {\it BABAR} and Belle experiments have collected numerous $B$ meson data samples, providing an effective way to discover new hadronic states, including charmonium-like $XYZ$ states.
-Among these, $X(3872)$ is the first observed $XYZ$ particle~\cite{Belle:2003nnu}.
-In fact, with the development of the Initial State Radiation (ISR) technique, direct production of charmonium-like $XYZ$ states became possible in the {\it BABAR} and Belle experiments. $Y(4260)$~\cite{BaBar:2005hhc}, discovered through this process, is a prominent example.
-It should be noted that a precise cross-section measurement of $e^+e^-\to\pi^+\pi^-J/\psi$ at $\sqrt{s}$ = 3.77-4.60 GeV by the BESIII experiment indicates that the $Y(4260)$ resonance structure consists of two resonances, namely $Y(4220)$ and $Y(4320)$~\cite{BESIII:2016bnd}.
+Since 2003 $e^+e^-$ collider experiments such as those of {\it BABAR}, Belle, BESIII, and CLEO-c have played a crucial role in observing new hadronic states.
+As typical $B$-meson factories, the {\it BABAR} and Belle experiments have collected numerous $B$-meson data samples, providing an effective way to discover new hadronic states, including charmoniumlike $XYZ$ states.
+Among them, $X(3872)$ was the first observed $XYZ$ particle~\cite{Belle:2003nnu}.
+In fact, with the development of the initial state radiation (ISR) technique, direct production of charmoniumlike $XYZ$ states became possible in the {\it BABAR} and Belle experiments. $Y(4260)$~\cite{BaBar:2005hhc}, discovered through this process, is a prominent example.
+Note that a precise cross-section measurement of $e^+e^-\to\pi^+\pi^-J/\psi$ at $\sqrt{s}$ = 3.77-4.60 GeV by the BESIII experiment indicates that the $Y(4260)$ resonance structure consists of two resonances, namely $Y(4220)$ and $Y(4320)$~\cite{BESIII:2016bnd}.
 The former is generally referred to as $Y(4230)$.
 Furthermore, more and more $Y$ states have been reported in the past two decades.
-The question of how to understand these puzzling phenomena forms the "$Y$ problem," as proposed in the BESIII White Paper~\cite{BESIII:2020nme}.
-In this Colloquium, hadrons produced at $e^+e^-$ collisions and decaying to open-charm meson pairs are closely related to these novel observations.
-In the following, we will describe the details of the experimental apparatus mentioned above.
+The question of how to understand these puzzling phenomena forms the "$Y$ problem," as proposed in the BESIII white paper~\cite{BESIII:2020nme}.
+In this Colloquium hadrons produced at $e^+e^-$ collisions and decaying to open-charm meson pairs are closely related to these novel observations.
+In the following we describe the details of the aforementioned experimental apparatus.